-In the 8th month of my ‘SP’ finally I am starting human body with a great excitement.
+In the 8th month of my ‘SP’ finally, I am starting the human body with a great excitement.
 That topic had seemed so far away back then.

-There are few points you should surely remember, then you can build other informations on them.
+There are a few points you should surely remember, then you can build other information on them.
 When I have studied this for the first time, all of those “1/2 and 2/3, here is the same as here and here is wider and here is a curve” things looked too much and I couldn’t learn all at once.
-Though that proportions change in every body a bit more or less.
+Though that proportions change in everybody a bit more or less.
 Well;

 -Head/whole body height fraction generally is between 1/8 (whole body height includes 8 heads in total) and 1/6,5-1/6.

--An imaginary horizonal line divides body into two, that passes from pubic bone; there is the middle point.
+-An imaginary horizontal line divides the body into two, that passes from pubic bone; there is the middle point.

 Here I have my old studies from 2014 October:

-I worked with 1/9 fraction, the study was suppossed to be fashion figures.
-In fashion industry there are technical drawings where you work with exact/true proportions; but for artistic illustrations proportions change to 1/9, 1/10, 1/11, 1/12… And we see looong legs, sounds cruel a little bit, doesn’t it?
+I worked with 1/9 fraction, the study was supposed to be fashion figures.
+In the fashion industry there are technical drawings where you work with exact/true proportions; but for artistic illustrations, proportions change to 1/9, 1/10, 1/11, 1/12… And we see looong legs, sounds cruel a little bit, doesn’t it?